kuruparan/kuruparan.github.io/_pages/about.md

 Recent Updates
 ======

+Apr 2023 - Presented a conference paper on  Urethra segmentation with Multiplanar-MRI  at cartagena, Colombia.

 Aug 2022 - Sucessfully defended 2 nd year  review of PhD

 Jul 2022 - Presented a conference paper on Domain generalization on MRI image segmentation at MIDL, Switzerland.

 Aug 2021 - Sucessfully defended first year review of PhD

 Sept 14 2020 - one paper got accepted to DICTA2020.